jamxu88/jenna/README.md

   * Google Search/Image Search
   * GC Music Bot
   * Google Assistant API
+  * Gify/Tenor GIFs
+    * Both desktop and mobile versions of discord now support this in client.
 ## A server only tailored version of Jenna is under development- With all GC features + more
 ### Beta ETA: 2021 Q1
 * This will only be the beta version of Jenna for Servers.
 It will only have a few basic server-only features upon first release.